thephez/dpp-spec/docs/state-transition.md

  - All fields defined in the [base schema](#base-schema)
  - Additional fields specific to the type of action the state transition provides (e.g. [creating an identity](identity.md#identity-create-schema))

+## Fees

+State transition fees are paid via the credits established when an identity is created.
+Credits are created at a rate of [1000 credits/satoshi](https://github.com/dashevo/js-dpp/blob/v0.12.0/lib/identity/creditsConverter.js#L1).

 # Base Schema

 All state transitions are built on the base schema and include the following fields: